 In 1991, after the release of the soundtrack to Prospero’s Books, the fifth full length movie collaboration with director Peter Greenaway, Michael Nyman needed a little break from film scoring.
 After more than a decade of establishing one of the best composer-director relationships in the history of cinema, Nyman broke off with Greenaway when the director added electronic music over the composer’s score without consulting with him.
-In interviews following the release of the film Nyman was disillusioned: “‘I’ve been talking about Greenaway for seemingly my whole bloody life, and basically, I don’t want to talk about Greenaway because he never talks about me.”
-Nyman went back to working with his ensemble releasing an album of songs with Ute Lemper and writing orchestral works.
+In interviews following the release of the film Nyman was disillusioned: “I’ve been talking about Greenaway for seemingly my whole bloody life, and basically, I don’t want to talk about Greenaway because he never talks about me.”
+Nyman went back to working with his ensemble, releasing an album of songs with Ute Lemper and writing orchestral works.
 His career could have been a continuation of relatively small commissioned modern classical work and scores to obscure films had he not received a fateful phone call from New Zealander director Jane Campion, asking him to write the score for her next film.
 So started the seed to what became the soundtrack to the film The Piano, one of the most romantic soundtracks in modern cinema, a sharp turn from Nyman’s signature style that accompanied Peter Greenaway films.

 Michael Nyman met Peter Greenaway in 1961 and over the next two decades they collaborated on and off on short films and documentaries.
-They shared an interest in counting and variations within categories, an obsession that will find its way into Greenaway’s films in the 80s.
+They shared an interest in counting and variations within categories, an obsession that would find its way into Greenaway’s films in the 80s.
 In 1982 they started working on full length movies and had a great streak for the next ten years with The Draughtsman’s Contract, A Zed and Two Noughts, Drowning By Numbers, The Cook The Thief His Wife And Her Lover, and Prospero’s Books.
-The working methods varied between the films, ranging from the standard scoring of the scenes after they were shot to Nyman composing music for the film before a single shot was taken, to Greenaway using pre-existing material Nyman wrote for other purposes.
+The working methods varied between the films, ranging from the standard scoring of the scenes after they were shot, to Nyman composing music for the film before a single shot was taken, to Greenaway using pre-existing material Nyman wrote for other purposes.
 Nyman, a musicologist who is equally knowledgeable of music of the past as well as modern composers, has said of himself that he always had one foot in the 18th century and the other in the 20th.
 The combination of baroque and minimalism matched Greenaway’s films like hand in glove.
 Nyman commented on this: “I have a brain that deals in musical analysis, and there is a serious connection between contemporary pop music and Baroque music and the new tradition of minimal music.
 So, a piece of minimalism by me is obviously minimal, but it refers back to 17th century variation techniques and forward to techniques of writing pop music.
 There’s a lot of melody.
 There’s more melody in my music than any other minimalist.”

 The Draughtsman’s Contract, a murder mystery set in rural england at the end of the 17th century, found Nyman using themes written by Henry Purcell as source material.
 Nyman regards Purcell as the all-time best British composer and used the Baroque composer’s material as a base on top of which he applied his pulsating strings and saxophones: “I write everything at the piano.
 This accounts for why my saxophone writing has a kind of a ‘strike’ attitude rather than the mushiness that is often associated with the instrument.”
 Chasing Sheep Is Best Left To Shepherds from that soundtrack is a good example, based on movement from Henry Purcell’s King Arthur opera.